craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Open **Outlook 2016**, signed in as **MOD Administrator**.

-1. Approve Amy's e-mail message to Holly.
+1. Approve Amy’s e-mail message to Holly.

 #### Task 4: Create a journal rule for members of the research department